Quality processes ensure that the project deliverables meet requirements given by customer.

 There are 3 project management activities in this domain knowledge segment –

-This is to come up with a quality management plan that talks about quality standards to follow and procedures to use to make sure that outcome of project meets documented requirements.
+This is to come up with a thorough quality management plan for the project that talks about quality standards to follow and procedures to use to make sure that outcome of project meets documented requirements.

-This is to look at how your project’s quality activities fit in your organization’s overall quality framework and guidelines.
+This is to look at how to create processes, tools, and checklists – your project’s quality activities – so they fit in your organization’s overall quality policy, framework, and guidelines.

 The quality control measures and techniques are domain-specific and are different for different industries.
 For instance, the techniques used for software product development are different as compared to the one used in manufacturing industry.

 Quality related activities also ensure that all processes used on the project are continuously improved.